SawKunal/Fake-True--news-detection-using-machine-learning/README.md

 jupyter notebook

 ## Tech Stack🏗
--Python 🐍
+- Python 🐍
--Pandas & NumPy 📊
+- Pandas & NumPy 📊
--Scikit-learn 🤖
+- Scikit-learn 🤖
--Natural Language Processing (NLP)
+- Natural Language Processing (NLP)

 ## Dataset📄
 The dataset used for this project is sourced from [mention dataset source].